nanocloudio/quantum/docs/specification.md

 ---

 # 18  Compliance and Auditability
-QuantuMQTT aligns with common cloud controls: full signed audit trail, deterministic replay, 12-month log retention, encryption in transit/at rest, and tenant isolation suitable for SOC2/ISO27001 equivalence.
+Quantum aligns with common cloud controls: full signed audit trail, deterministic replay, 12-month log retention, encryption in transit/at rest, and tenant isolation suitable for SOC2/ISO27001 equivalence.

 ---

 # 19  Configuration and Operational Controls
-Operational controls below are policy overlays for QuantuMQTT; they do not alter Clustor semantics.
+Operational controls below are policy overlays for Quantum; they do not alter Clustor semantics.

 ## 19.1  Hierarchy
 Cluster → Node → Partition → Tenant → Definition